thomazmz/pnpm-monorepo-template/README.md

 6. Remember to add your new packages to the `tsconfig.json` `compilerOptions.path` array
 6. Wipe out the preexisting example directories inside the `packages` folder so that they don't clutter your project

-### Using Different Folders to Hold Monorepo Packages
+### Monorepo Package Location

 As a starting point, this monorepo places packages under the `./packages` folder.
 You can place your packages under a different folder or even under multiple folders, as long as they are not outside your project's directory.
 To do that, go to your `pnpm-lock.yaml` file and change the globs under the `packages` array.

-### Installing Dependencies
+### Adding Dependencies

 Some of your monorepo packages might be dependent to each other.
-To install monorepo packages as dependencies of other monorepo packages you should run the following command:
+To add monorepo packages as dependencies of other monorepo packages you should run the following command:

-`pnpm --filter @monorepo/your-package install <your-dependency>`

-For example: Looking into our example packages, we have `@monorepo/package-b` and `@monorepo/package-a`.
-To install the first as a dependency on the second, we should run the following:

-`pnpm --filter @monorepo/package-a install @monorepo-package-b`.
+`pnpm add @monorepo/library --workspace --filter @monorepo/application`

-The `--filter` option can also be used to install registry packages/libraries into a specific project of the monorepo.
-The following example installs the express only on `package-a`.
+The `--filter` option can also be used to add registry packages/libraries into a specific project of the monorepo.
+The following example adds the express only on `application`.

-`pnpm --filter @monorepo/package-a install express`
+`pnpm add express --filter @monorepo/application `

-To install packages at the monorepo's root we need to pass the `--workspace` option as part of the command.
-The following command installs TypeScrips on the monorepo's root:
+Adding packages at the monorepo's root level is fairly simple.
+Type the following from the monorepo root folder:

-`pnpm --workspace install express`
+`pnpm add typescript`

 ### Using TypeScript Across the Monorepo